Kelach/COE-332-Software-Engineering-and-Design/homework07/README.md

 ## Script/Configs
 - ### *[gene_api.py](./gene_api.py)*
   - Flask Application that interacts with a Redis database containing HGNC gene information to handle requests from for an end user.
 The redis database is initially empty when this application is run for the first time.
-Afterwards a persistent snapshot of the database will be saved locally on your machine.
   - To view the currently supported routes, see the [Running the App](#running-the-app) section

 - ### *[config.yaml](./config.yaml)*
   - Configuration file to toggle the debug mode of the Flask application.